kiike/amerigo/README.md

 Running the webapp
 ------------------

-3. Run `amerigo.py`
+1. Run `amerigo.py`

-4. Keeping `amerigo.py` running, execute a `python -m http.server 8080`

-5. Open http://localhost:8080 with your web browser.
+2. Open http://localhost:8000 with your web browser.

 License